ronishahi333/Demoqa-Automation-Playwright/README.md

 "npm run allure"

-- Cleaning the allure-results folder is required, if you don't want the older tests report to generate
+- Cleaning the allure-results folder is required, if you don't want the older tests report to generatess

 "npm run allure-clean"